Plastics and Trade | Plastics and the Environment Series

 Global Trade in Plastics

 Trade plays a central role in the global plastics economy.
 Across the life cycle of plastics, international trade is a vehicle for the spread of plastics across borders, whether as virgin plastic, embedded in products or as waste.
 According the UNCTAD, trade in plastics accounts for $1 trillion USD each year, which corresponds to about 5% of the total value of merchandise trade.
+In 2021, plastics trade reached records-high at 1.2 trillion USD.
 The challenge comes from the huge diversity of plastic products, including packaging and plastic embed in other products, that are traded globally and become part of the waste stream that countries are faced to manage, often unsuccessfully, resulting in leakages to the environment.

 - Global plastic trade 40% bigger than previously thought, study finds | UNCTAD | 3 March 2021

 - Plastic Production and Trade in Small States and SIDS: The Shift Towards a Circular Economy | International Trade Working Paper 2021/01 | Diana Barrowclough and David Vivas Eugui | Commonwealth Secretariat | January 2021

 - Global trade in plastics: insights from the first life-cycle trade database | Diana Barrowclough, Carolyn Deere Birkbeck & Julien Christen | UNCTAD Research Paper | December 2020